zurbojack/rag-chatbot-I3N/README.md

 - langchain
 - faiss-cpu
 - sentence-transformers
+- python-docx

 ## How to run the chatbot?
-Clone the repository, insert you HugginFace token in "rag_llm.ipynb" and run it.
+Clone the repository, insert you Google API token in "rag_llm.ipynb" and run it.

 ## Future
-We are going to documentthe code more accuratly.
+We are going to document the code more accuratly.
 We are realizing a dashboard (using streamlit) to interact with the chatbot easly.